m2osw/snapwebsites/snapdatabase/doc/CLIENT-SERVICE.md

 Note: to handle really large data, use a "file" table (or maybe call it "blob") and save the large cells there and a reference in your rows.

+**Note:** This is similar to an SQL `CREATE TRIGGER`, only our events only occur when data changes and on a per row basis.
+We'll still offer a `BEFORE` and `AFTER` capability.
+The `BEFORE` will have the ability to modify the data before it gets inserted or updated and the `AFTER` can change the data before it gets sent to the client.

 #### The `blob` Value